mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The Investigation skill covers activities useful for learning hidden details about people, places, and events.
 Heroes proficient in Investigation are experts at solving mysteries of all kinds, whether amateur sleuths or professional investigators, spies, or journalists.

-**Skill Uses:** Analyze a crime scene, analyze financial statements, conduct surveillance, do research, find government records, find hidden objects or people, follow clues, use tracking devices, search a room, etc.
+follow clues, use tracking devices, search a room, etc.

----

-##### Law (Logic)

-The Law skill represents knowledge of legal systems, statutes, and precedents.
-Heroes proficient in Law might be lawyers, judges, law enforcement officers, or criminals who know the system inside and out.

-**Skill Uses:** Interpret statutes, argue cases, recall legal precedents, draft contracts, recognize jurisdictional authority, identify loopholes, give legal advice, analyze evidence in legal context, exploit weaknesses in the law.

 ---